tommyod/Efficient-Apriori/README.md

 If you need to know which transactions occurred in the frequent itemsets, set the `output_transaction_ids` parameter to `True`.
-This changes the output to contain `ItemsetCount` objects for each itemset have a `members` property which is the set of ids of frequent transactions as well as a `count` property.
+This changes the output to contain `ItemsetCount` objects for each itemset.
+The objects have `members` property containing is the set of ids of frequent transactions as well as a `count` property.
 The ids are the enumeration of the transactions in the order they appear.